2slashes/sewage-paipes/README.md

   - Training and testing data is used to train the model and test its accuracy per move
   - Puzzle data are puzzles that the network will eventually play on
   - User specifies number of solutions and number of puzzles (variations) to generate per solution
+  - The --gac--after-every option is used to specify the number of solutions to generate before using separate GAC call.
+Solutions from a single GAC call are faster but are very similar due to GAC's backtracking nature.
   - With the `--aug` option, it augments the data located in `deep_learning/data/outlier.csv` and appends them to `train.csv` and `test.csv`
   - With the `--print` option, it prints the solution as it generates them
 - `planning_data.py`: Outputs PDDL files for the planner to solve.
 Output is located in `planning/pddl/problems/`